Page of the United States House of Representatives: 1983 sex and drug scandal

 In 1983, it came to light that Representatives Dan Crane (R-IL) and Gerry Studds (D-MA) had engaged in sexual relationships with 17-year-old congressional pages.
 In Crane's case, it was a 1980 relationship with a female page and in Studds's case, it was a 1973 relationship with a male page.
-Because Washington, D.C.'s age of consent is 16, no crimes were committed.
+Because Washington, D.C. / District of Columbia's age of consent is 16, no crimes were committed.
 The House Ethics Committee reprimanded both on July 14, 1983.
-However, Representative Newt Gingrich demanded the expulsion of both Congressmen.
-On July 20, the House voted for censure, the first time that censure had been imposed for sexual misconduct.
-Crane tearfully apologized for his transgression and lost his bid for reelection in 1984.
-Studds refused to apologize, and he continued to be reelected until his retirement in 1997.
+However, Representative Newt Gingrich of Georgia (future Speaker of the House by 1995), demanded the expulsion of both Representatives (congressmen).
+On July 20, the House voted for censure, the first time in congressional history that censure had been imposed for sexual misconduct.
+Representative Crane tearfully apologized for his transgression and lost his bid for reelection in 1984.
+Congressman Studds refused to apologize, and he continued to be reelected until his retirement 14 years later in 1997.

-The House Ethics Committee probe found that James Howarth, who had supervised the House pages until December 1982, when he was given other duties, had had sex in 1980 with one of his 17-year-old female wards.
+The House of Representatives Ethics Committee probe found that James Howarth, who had supervised the House chamber's pages until December 1982, when he was given other duties, had had sex himself in 1980 with one of his 17-year-old female wards.
 The report also accused Howarth of buying cocaine in the House's Democratic cloakroom, possibly from another House staffer.
 He resigned on November 15, 1983, prior to formal House action.
 The Majority Assistant Cloakroom Manager Robert Yesh, who was accused of selling and using cocaine and using marijuana and cocaine with House pages, and pleaded guilty to two federal misdemeanors on March 9, 1983, resigned on April 15, 1983.
-An employee in the Doorkeeper's Office, James Beattie, was accused of selling and using cocaine, resigned on May 16, 1983, and pleaded guilty to two federal misdemeanors on July 28, 1983.
+An employee in the House of Representatives Doorkeeper's office, James Beattie, was accused of selling and using cocaine, resigned on May 16, 1983, and pleaded guilty to two federal crimes of misdemeanors on July 28, 1983.

 1996 alcohol scandal

-In 1996, five pages were dismissed for alcohol use.
+In 1996, five pages of the House of Representatives were dismissed for alcohol use.

 2002 marijuana dismissals

-In 2002, 11 pages were dismissed for using marijuana.
+In 2002, 11 House pages were dismissed for using marijuana.
 The incident occurred after a female page who had family in the Washington, D.C., area invited fellow pages to her home, where marijuana was used while the teenagers were unsupervised.
-That page later brought drugs to the dormitory and this was reported to authorities.
+That page later brought other drugs to the House pages dormitory and this was reported to authorities.